If you’re starting an LLC, the business entity formation process is one of the first and most important hurdles. This step can be terribly complex ...

 You could also check this SBA guide for your state’s requirements, but we recommend using MyCorporation’s Business License Compliance Package.
 They will research the exact forms you need for your business and state and provide them to ensure you’re fully compliant.

-How to get a Business License in Washington
+Steps to Get a Washington Business License

 In Washington, the steps for acquiring specific licenses and permits vary widely, so it’s important to be aware of what you need, and how to get it.